rust-br/rust-book-pt-br/second-edition/src/ch05-03-method-syntax.md

 a struct.
 Elas ainda são funções, não métodos, porque elas não têm uma instância da struct para trabalhar.
 Você já usou a função associada `String::from`.

-Associated functions are often used for constructors that will return a new instance of the struct.
-For example, we could provide an associated function that would have one dimension parameter and use that as both length and width, thus making it easier to create a square `Rectangle` rather than having to specify the same value twice:

 Funções associadas são usados frequentemente para construtores que retornam uma nova instância da struct.
 Poderíamos, por exemplo, fornecer uma função associada